dvodop/oracle-awr-report/README.md

 # ATOP
 For gathering atop data from host prepared shell script **atop_parser.sh**.
 It work with atop log files /var/log/atop/atop_* created with interval=600 seconds

+***Note:** atop device name (in atop lvm statistic) has 12 chars length, so in long lvm names you should use, as parameter of lvm name for atop_parser.sh, tail of logical volume name*